pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

 When modified-dragging the Point Target, the snap indicator sphere will appear when any snapping occurs, and is :ref:`color-coded by dimension
-<ug-coordinate-system>`.
+<ug-dimension-colors>`.
 If snapping occurs in two or three dimensions, the
 color will be the sum of the respective dimensions' colors.
 In the above left image, the Point Target is snapped to the center of the front-right edge of the cylinder's bounds.
 In the center image, the :ref:`precision level